My BrewGround exploits are created for small batch brewing, using a 1 gallon BIAB process. There are also a few twists thrown in for good measure.

 The guy’s over at Brulosophy created their Short & Shoddy series where they take massive short cuts in their brewing process.
 Given the results of the beers they review, I figured why not try to cut a few corners.
 I mean it’s just beer right?

-My 1 Gallon BIAB Process
+Small Batch Brewing: 1 Gallon BIAB Process

 Once I decide what I want to play with, could be hops, grains, or yeast, I whip up a recipe and enter that into BeerSmith.
 I purchase the ingredients from my local Homebrew store and do some quick calculations for my water profile.